-A separate RESET# input is available only in BGA package options.
-The RESET# input has an internal pullup to V{CC} and may be left unconnected.
+A separate RESET# input is available only in the SOIC16 and BGA package options.
+The RESET# input has an internal pull-up to V{CC} and should be left unconnected if not used.
 The RESET command is independent of the state of RESET#.
 If RESET# is high or unconnected, and the RESET instruction is issued, the device will perform software reset.